isb-cgc/examples-R/inst/doc/ExpressionandProteinCorrelation.md

 ## 6 TCGA-A2-A04P-01A      ESR1     ER-alpha         -1.3375791
 ```

-### Perform the correlation

-First we take the inner join of this data:
+Since protein data is not typically available for as many samples as mRNA expression data, the returned "expressionData" table is likely to be quite a bit bigger than the "proteinData" table.
+The next step is an inner join of these two tables:

 ```r
 library(dplyr)